 Zapple 3: Planned as Listening to Richard Brautigan

 The friendship between Brautigan and Miles "was not to last" because of an affair between Miles and Estes.
 The affair began in Los Angeles where they both stayed in the home of musician Frank Zappa while conducting business related to Miles' recording project for Apple.
-Both Miles and Estes consented to the relationship and agreed to continue seeing each other when they returned to San Francisco.
+Miles and Estes agreed to continue seeing each other when they returned to San Francisco.
 Brautigan learned of their relationship and was not pleased, even though he himself had previously strayed from a monogamous relationship with Estes.
 "It was fortunate that I had recorded Richard's album first because it was already at mixing stage by the time he found out what had happened.
 The affair strained relations between us so much that his final approval of the mix came via his lawyer" (Miles, Barry.
 In the Sixties.
-London: Jonathon Cape, 2002.
+Jonathon Cape, 2002, p.
 263.).

 Accounts of the Production Process

 Miles, Barry.
 Paul McCartney: Many Years From Now.
-New York: Henry Holt and Company, 1997.
+Henry Holt and Company, 1997.

 This lengthy biography of Paul McCartney contains brief mentions of Brautigan and his planned recording project, "Listening to Richard Brautigan," produced by Barry Miles, for The Beatles' Apple Records label.

 Brown, Mick.
 "John, Paul, George and . . .
 Barry: In the late Sixties, the Great and the Groovy Gathered at Barry Miles's Gallery.
 He Revisits His Revolutionary Times with Mick Brown."
-The Daily Telegraph 16 October 2002: ***?***.
+The Daily Telegraph, 16 Oct.
+2002, ***?***.

 The project was engineered by Mike Vance at Golden State Recorders and produced by Miles Associates and Brautigan.
 Notes attached to the master tape indicated the order and times of the various recordings to be featured on each side of the record album.